tambry/ImGuiRenderers/README.md

 # ImGuiVulkanRenderer
-A self-contained, object based, lightweight Vulkan renderer for ImGui.
+A self-contained, object-oriented, lightweight Vulkan renderer for ImGui.

 ## Compilation
 The project can be added to your existing solution by adding the ImGuiVulkanRenderer.vcxproj.